 - 1. Describes the institution's broad educational purposes: San Diego Mesa College is a comprehensive community college committed to access, success, and equity. - 2.
-The College's intended student population: comprehensive community college students. - 3.
-The types of degrees and other credentials it offers by promoting student learning and achievement, leading to degrees and certificates, transfer, workforce training, and lifelong learning.

-- 4. The College's commitment to student learning and student achievement: The College honors a diverse community of faculty, students, professional staff, and administrators who collaborate to foster scholarship, leadership, innovation, and excellence in an inclusive learning environment. - 5.
+The College's intended student population: community college students. - 3.
+The types of degrees and other credentials it offers by promoting student learning and achievement, leading to degrees and certificates, transfer, workforce training, and lifelong learning. - 4.
+The College's commitment to student learning and student achievement: The College is committed to supporting a diverse community of faculty, students, professional staff, and administrators who collaborate in order to foster scholarship, leadership, innovation, and excellence in an inclusive learning environment. - 5.
 The College empowers students to reach their educational goals and shape their future.